Skip to main content

 Overview

 Note: It's critical to understand the persistent nature of cookies.
-Not every page where a cookie is present in a report, is the page responsible for setting that cookie.
-Cookies can bleed from page to page and ensuring you have set up Audits properly can help you avoid confusion and have more clear reporting.
+Not every page where a cookie is present in a report is the page responsible for setting that cookie.
+Cookies can bleed from page to page, and ensuring you have set up Audits properly can help you avoid confusion and have clearer reporting.

 To identify the source of a cookie that is set by network request response headers, follow the steps below.